mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 - Contribute to an open issue - see our [contribution guidelines](/en/community/contributing).

 ## Step 3: Join Matrix
-Join [the "Mentoring" Matrix channel](/en/community/matrix) as early as possible to introduce yourself and get feedback on your ideas.
+Join [the "Mentoring Programs" Matrix channel](/en/community/matrix) as early as possible to introduce yourself and get feedback on your ideas.
 All our mentors are on Matrix.

 Feel free to ask questions about project ideas, Mathesar, or anything else!
 It is better to post questions in the main channel rather than contacting mentors individually.